 What is Ovarian Cancer?

-Cancer occurs when cells in the body begin changing and multiplying out of control.
+Cancer happens when cells in the body begin changing and multiplying out of control.
 These cells can form lumps of tissue called tumors.
 Cancer that starts in the ovaries is called ovarian cancer.
 Ovarian cancer can spread from the ovaries to other parts of the body.
 This spread is called metastasis.
-In general, the more extensively cancer spreads, the harder it is to treat.
+In general, the more cancer spreads, the harder it is to treat.

 Understanding the ovaries